Simple length spectra as moduli for hyperbolic surfaces and rigidity of length identities: Backgrounds

-Infinite-type surfaces are characterised by their genus, number of boundary components and the nested space of ends~\cite{richards1963surface}.
-From this characterisation, we obtain pants decompositions of surfaces that will be used in the proof of Theorem~\ref{thm:aeLengthSpectra}.
+Infinite-type surfaces are characterized by their genus, number of boundary components and the nested space of ends~\cite{richards1963surface}.
+From this characterization, we obtain pants decompositions of surfaces that will be used in the proof of Theorem~\ref{thm:aeLengthSpectra}.
 The construction is apparent in Figure~\ref{fig:pantsDec}; nonetheless, we include a proof in Appendix~\ref{appendix:A1} for the sake of completeness.
-(See also ~\cite{hernandez2019alex})
+(See also ~\cite{hernandez2019alex}.)